1871704446298295.

 Understanding the causes of gout helps identify ways to lower risk and manage symptoms.
 Here are practical tips:

-Maintain a healthy weight through balanced diet and regular exercise.
+• Maintain a healthy weight through a balanced diet and regular exercise.
 Even moderate weight loss can reduce uric acid levels.

 When to See a Doctor